 - Update your resume to include all your clinical placements.

-- Contact your referees and confirm they are willing to complete the Referee Report should you be selected for interview.
-These are available as either Referee Report Microsoft Word (DOC 770 kB) or Referee Report PDF (PDF 256 kB) documents.
+- Ask your referees to complete the Referee Report if possible, or ensure that should you be selected for interview.
+These are available as either Referee Report Microsoft Word (DOCX, 542 kB) or Referee Report PDF (PDF, 388 kB) documents.

 - Research your preferred hospitals, and decide if your clinical preferences match your hospital preferences.